 We approach conferences with an open mind – never fully knowing what they are, or the reasons their participants do the things they do.
 We are interested in contributions that explore the ways conferences are influenced by (and also influence) socio-political dynamics.
 We are curious about the bodies of conference-goers, and the ways and means by which they move and are moved.

 We are also interested in space, relationships, emotions, and contributions that illuminate academic conferences as complex ecosystems.
 We want to know how conferences can or should produce new knowledge, relate to activism and make connections beyond academia.

-Conference Inference aims to post each fortnight, at times with posts from guest contributors.
+Conference Inference publishes posts by its co-editors and also by guest contributors.
 We also have included a page with our work on conferences, as well as some other conference writing, in order to showcase some of the conferences research that is out there.

 We welcome comments on Conference Inference posts, but please note that we monitor these posts so there may be a short delay before comments show up.